-Pont Neuf is the oldest standing bridge that runs over the Seine River in Paris.
+Pont Neuf is the oldest standing bridge over the Seine River in Paris.
 The first stone of the bridge was laid by Henry III in 1578.
-However, it wasn’t until 1604 that it was open to traffic, and not until 1607 that it was inaugurated by Henry IV.
+However, it wasn’t until 1604 that it was open to traffic, and not until 1607 that Henry IV inaugurated it.

 Like most bridges built during that time, it followed Roman precedents.
 It was constructed as a series of short arch bridges and made using stone.
 Over the years, it has gone through many repairs and renovations, including a major restoration project that took place from 1994 to 2007.